 Second, I aim to contribute to our understanding of which circumstantial life factors cause the unequal distribution of life chances.
 Thereby, my work connects to the literature branches on early childhood development and human capital formation.

 Converging labor market opportunities between men and women have changed the economic incentives for how families invest monetary and time resources into their children.
-In this paper I study the causal impact of changes in the parental wage gap on the socio-emotional development of children.
-I draw on administrative and survey data from Germany to construct potential wages for mothers and fathers through a shift-share design.
-In turn I investigate family responses to changes in these potential wages and the ensuing effects on children's socio-emotional skills by comparing siblings of the same age within the same families across different calendar years.
-I find that decreases in the parental wage gap lead to i) an increase of household's total financial resources, ii) an increase of financial resources controlled by mothers, and iii) an increase in the use of informal care providers.
-In spite of these changes, I find no effect on the socio-emotional development of children as measured by the Big Five inventory.
+In this paper I study the causal impact of changes in the parental wage gap, defined as the wage difference between mothers and fathers, on the socio-emotional development of children.
+Drawing on administrative and survey data from Germany I construct potential wages for mothers and fathers through a shift-share design.
+I investigate family responses to changes in these potential wages and the ensuing effects on children's socio-emotional skills by a within-family sibling comparison.
+I find that decreases in the parental wage gap lead to i) an increase in household's total financial resources, ii) an increase in financial resources controlled by mothers, and iii) an increase in the use of informal care providers.
+However, in combination these intra-family changes have no aggregate effect on the socio-emotional development of children.
 These null effects are precise enough to exclude various effect sizes from other quasi-experimental interventions studied in the existing literature.
-In sum, my findings suggest that strides towards gender equality in the labor market do not necessarily come at the cost of detrimental effects on child development.
+My findings suggest that another $40\%$ of the remaining parental wage gap in Germany could be eliminated without expecting strong consequences for the socio-emotional skill development of children.

 Rising income inequalities are widely debated in public and academic discourse.
 In this paper, we contribute to this debate by proposing a new family of measures of unfair inequality.
 To do so, we acknowledge that inequality is not bad per se, but that its underlying sources need to be taken into account.
 Thereby, this paper is the first to reconcile two prominent fairness principles, namely equality of opportunity and freedom from poverty, into a joint measure of unfair inequality.
 Two empirical applications provide important new insights on the development of unfair inequality both over time (in the US) and across countries (in Europe).
 First, unfair inequality shows different time trends and country rankings compared to total inequality.
 Second, average unfair inequality doubles when complementing the ideal of an equal opportunity society with poverty aversion.
 Furthermore, we show that an exclusive focus on top incomes may misguide fairness judgments.